 There are many types of strabismus.
 The most common in clinical practice are the following:

-Congenital strabismus or esotropia
+Convergent strabismus or esotropia

 - Congenital esotropia: It appears before the age of 6 months.
 It is characterised by the presence of a large angle of deviation which is constant and alternating, and there is not usually a significant refractive error.
 It is frequently associated with vertical deviations, and in some cases, torticollis and nystagmus.